 - Avoid snacks that may make any treatment-related side effects worse.
 If you have diarrhea, for example, avoid popcorn and raw fruits and vegetables.
 If you have a sore throat, do not eat dry, coarse snacks or acidic foods.

-Examples of quick-and-easy snacks
+Some quick-and-easy snacks